jonathf/gls/README.md

 Roadmap
 -------

 * Globbing.
 Currently it only supports folder targets.
-But should be doable in Bash, etc.
+But should be doable.
-* Tab-completion through argcomplete.